seobookpro/CSS-Animation-Hack-with-Keyframes-and-JavaScript-Elevate-Your-Web-Design/README.md

-# CSS Animation Hack with Keyframes and JavaScript
+# :bulb: CSS Animation Hack with Keyframes and JavaScript

 In the dynamic world of web development, where user engagement and visual appeal reign supreme, the art of CSS animation stands as a powerful tool for crafting captivating and interactive user experiences.

 > From subtle transitions to complex keyframe animations, CSS empowers developers to breathe life into static elements, turning web pages into immersive journeys.

-# Embracing the Creative Potential
+# :bulb: Embracing the Creative Potential

 <details>
 <summary>